 3. STOP EATING FOODS OUT OF SEASON

 Eating foods out of season is bad for the planet.
 Why?
-Because food has a carbon footprint.
-Purchasing exotic, or out-of-season produce only contributes to long-distance transportation emissions.
-Moreover, foods modified for shipping are generally lower in flavor and nutrients.
+Because food accounts for 10-30% of a typical U.S. household’s carbon footprint.
+Purchasing exotic or out-of-season produce contributes to long-distance travel emissions.

-On Earth Day, reevaluate your choices and strive to realign with the natural flow of things.
-Support your area farmers and purchase food locally whenever you can.
+On Earth Day, reevaluate your choices and strive to eat seasonal food, or produce that is purchased and consumed around the time it is harvested.
+To this end, support your area farmers and purchase food locally whenever you can.

 4. ACKNOWLEDGE WE ARE IN THIS TOGETHER

 It bears repeating that we are on this earth collectively, not individually.
 As a result, each individual’s behavior impacts the broader community.
-It is the sum of our combined actions that forms our human experience on Earth.
+And it is the sum of our combined actions that forms our human experience on Earth.

 On Earth Day, embrace your unique role in the world and take responsibility for the impact it has on the course of our planet.